IISD-ELA/info-sheets/physical-limnology/profiles.md

 *<u>Quality control and issue flagging</u>*

 Data from recent years (as of writing, 2023 onward) underwent automatic quality control to flag values with issues.
 This happens behind the scenes, before data users (you) receive data to work with.
-Internally, in our database table we keep all original values and indicate if there is an issue with each value via flagging column, one for each parameter (e.g., temperature, temperature quality issue flag, dissolved oxygen, dissolved oxygen quality issue flag…).
+Internally, in our database table we keep all original values and indicate if there is an issue with each value via flagging column, one for each parameter (e.g., temperature: temperature quality issue flag, dissolved oxygen: dissolved oxygen quality issue flag…).
 However, externally, for data users, we send the data from a “view” (a type of database table), which is based on the table but converts any flagged parameters to null.
 You may disagree with our filtering criteria (below) in which case you can specially request the table data without values nullified.
 Most data users only want “good” data, and a more simplified table to work with, hence our using this system.

 Here is a table of our quality control flagging criteria for each parameter.
 The ranges indicated are for the acceptable values.
 Note that square brackets \[ \] are inclusive whereas round brackets ( ) are exclusive.
 So (0,100\] would mean: 0 \< x ≤ 100 (x must be between 0 and 100, and specifically not zero but can be 100).